-Bosnia: Gas prices under burden of Hungary transit fee9.
-March 2015. / SEE Energy News
+Bosnia: Gas prices under burden of Hungary transit fee, SEE Energy News

 BiH pays the most expensive gas in Europe, not so much because of the purchase price of gas, which is not so high for BiH, but because of the transit costs through Hungary.
 Bosnia is faced with an incredibly inflexible, hard, and I would say almost exploiting behavior of Hungarian transmission system operator towards BiH gas, respectively Energoinvest, and there’s really nothing BiH can do because it depends on the Hungarians, but if someone else supplied BiH market with gas purchased in Serbia, via existing pipeline across Serbia, then this would circumvent unbearable costs, but there is no legal framework in BiH for access of the third party stated Janex Kopac from Energy Community.